jorinvo/slangbrain.com/content/blog/use-slanbgrain-to-become-a-polyglot.md

 {{% figure alt="same word in multiple languages" src="/images/blog/polyglot.png" %}}

 If you need to differentiate multiple language just prefix the explanation of each phrase with a little emoji flag.

+I hope this was helpful.
+If you have any questions or feedback, let us know on [Facebook](https://www.facebook.com/slangbrain/).